 Officials place temporary hold on fill dirt projects in Ascension Parish

-ST. AMANT - Worried about the potential for flooding, the Ascension Parish council is pumping the brakes on any project needing to fill dirt for elevation.
+ST. AMANT - Worried about the potential for flooding, the Ascension Parish council is pumping the brakes on any project needing fill dirt for elevation.

 John Sigur owns and operates a clay pit in St. Amant.
 He says he's been selling a lot of material for construction using fill dirt to elevate.